Eastern Christianity: Families of churches

 Eastern Christians do not all share the same religious traditions, but many do share cultural traditions.
-Christianity divided itself in the East during its early centuries both within and outside of the Roman Empire in disputes about Christology and fundamental theology, as well as through national divisions (Roman, Persian, etc.).
+Christianity divided itself in the East during its early centuries both within and outside of the Roman Empire in disputes about fundamental theology such as Christology, as well as through national divisions (Roman, Persian, etc.).
 It would be many centuries later that Western Christianity fully split from these traditions as its own communion.
-Major branches or families of Eastern Christianity, each holding a distinct theology and dogma, include the Eastern Orthodox Church, the Oriental Orthodox communion, the Eastern Catholic Churches and the Assyrian Church of the East.
+Major branches or families of Eastern Christianity, each holding a distinct theological dogmas, including of the Eastern Orthodox Church, the Oriental Orthodox communion, the Eastern Catholic Churches and the Assyrian Church of the East.

-In most Eastern churches, parish priests administer the sacrament of chrismation to infants after baptism, and priests are allowed to marry before ordination.
-The Eastern Catholic Churches recognize the authority of the Pope of Rome, but some of them who have originally been part of the Orthodox Church or Oriental Orthodox churches closely follow the traditions of Orthodoxy or Oriental Orthodoxy, including the tradition of allowing married men to become priests.
+In most Eastern churches, clergy is required to administer the sacrament of chrismation to infants after baptism before giving the Eucharist to them.
+Married man are allowed to be ordained as priest, provided they are not a divorcee.
+The Eastern Catholic Churches recognize the authority of the Pope of Rome, but those who have originally been part of other Eastern Christian churches closely follow the traditions of Eastern Orthodoxy, Oriental Orthodoxy, or Church of the East, including the tradition of allowing married men to become priests.

 The Eastern churches' differences from Western Christianity have to do with theology, as well as liturgy, culture, language, and politics.
 For the non-Catholic Eastern churches, a definitive date for the commencement of schism cannot usually be given (see East–West Schism).
 The Church of the East declared independence from the churches of the Roman Empire at its general council in 424, which was before the Council of Ephesus in 431, and so had nothing to do with the theology declared at that council.
-Oriental Orthodoxy separated after the Council of Chalcedon in 451 but did not immediately form separate patriarchates until 518 (in the case of the Syriac Patriarchate of Antioch) and 536 (in the case of the Coptic Patriarchate of Alexandria).
+Oriental Orthodoxy exist as distinct communion after the Council of Chalcedon in 451 but did not immediately form separate patriarchates until 518 (in the case of the Syriac Patriarchate of Antioch) and 536 (in the case of the Coptic Patriarchate of Alexandria).

-Since the time of the historian Edward Gibbon, the split between the Church of Rome and the Orthodox Church has been conveniently dated to 1054, though the reality is more complex.
+Since the time of the historian Edward Gibbon, the split between the Church of Rome and rest of the churches in the East has been conveniently dated to 1054, though the reality is more complex as there was break of communion before and numerous attempted reunions after that date.
 This split is sometimes referred to as the Great Schism, but is now more usually called the East–West Schism.
 This final schism reflected a larger cultural and political division which had developed in Europe and Southwest Asia during the Middle Ages and coincided with Western Europe's re-emergence from the collapse of the Western Roman Empire.

+Eastern Protestant church on the other hand emerged after engagement of Protestant missions that attempted to reform Eastern Christianity in the way they reformed the Western church before.
 The Ukrainian Lutheran Church developed within Galicia around 1926, with its rites being based on the Liturgy of Saint John Chrysostom, rather than on the Western Formula Missae.